abdul2801/QueueShopper/README.md

 # QueueShopper

 ## Overview
-KafkaCommerce is a scalable e-commerce application using Kafka to handle asynchronous communication between services like order management, inventory updates, and payment processing.
+QueueShopper is a scalable e-commerce application using Kafka to handle asynchronous communication between services like order management, inventory updates, and payment processing.

 ---